Updated: Oct 8, 2021

 Written by Camila Morales Guilarte

-Like everyone has their favorite singer and song, I believe everyone should have their favorite architect and building.
-In my case, it is Shigeru Ban.
+Like everyone has their favorite singer and song, I believe everyone should have their favorite architect, and in my case, it is Shigeru Ban.

 The reason why I open this blog post like this is that if there’s one thing I’ve learned from him is the idea that architecture and design should be available and understandable for everyone.